Take the Scenic Route and Discover Bicaz Gorge in Romania

-The drive is definitely worth it.
-There are many excellent photo opportunities here.
-Don’t forget your camera!
-The gorge is part of the Cheile Bicazului-Hășmaș National Park.
-Along this way, one may find bazaars where one can buy products made by the Romanian and Hungarian craftsmen from this area.
-The gorge twists and turns steeply uphill for 5km, cutting through sheer, 300m-high limestone rocks.
+Tucked away on the northeastern part of the country, the road through the gorges, Cheile Bicazului, is totally paved but pretty narrow and defiant, with tunnels and 12 hairpin turns.
+It’s called DN12C.
+The gorge twists and turns steeply cutting through sheer, 300m-high limestone rocks.
 At one point, the narrow mountain road runs uncomfortably beneath the overhanging rocks in a section known as the ‘neck of hell’ (Gâtul Iadului).

-The gorge has the local name of Cheile Bicazului.
-This scenic drive is spectacular with sheer cliffs rising literally from the edges of the road.
+Along this thrilling road that pass through the mountains, the walls seems to be "closing" on you.
+The road along ravines, often in serpentines with rock on one side and a sheer drop on the other, is one of the most spectacular drives in the country.
 The road inside this canyon looks like serpentine windings.
 The limy walls of the crags hide amazing caves (The Black Cave and The Waterfall Cave) and also circular precipices (Licas, the precipice with three entrances).
 Legend has it that the ‘red lake’ or ‘killer lake’ was formed from the flowing blood of a group of hapless picnickers who had the misfortune to be sitting beneath the mountainside when it collapsed, crushing them to death.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.